PageRank on inhomogeneous random digraphs: Generalized PageRank

 For $k = 1, 2, \dots$, let

+{\bf Note:} The sets $T_k$ and $\hat T_k$ grow in odd steps of the exploration process, while the sets $I_k$ and $\hat I_k$ do so in even steps.

 We now describe the coupling, for which we will require a sequence $\{ U_{ij}: 1 \leq i, j \leq n\}$ of i.i.d.~Uniform$(0,1)$ random variables that will be the same for the graph exploration process and the construction of the PBT.
+To make the role that the choice of the first node plays in the coupling explicit, we state our coupling results in terms of the first node we choose.
+The coupling has odd steps and even steps, during odd steps we discover new nodes in the inbound component of the first node, in even steps we explore the outbound neighbors (which will become the marks) of the nodes discovered in the previous step.
 Throughout the paper we will use $g^{-1}(u) = \inf\{ x\in \mathbb{R}: g(x) \geq u \}$ to denote the generalized inverse of function $g$ and $|A|$ to denote the cardinality of set $A$.

 {\em Construction of the graph:}